The page has been translated by Gen AI.

 $ .\windows_exporter.exe --config.file=config.yml

-$ .\windows_exporter.exe --config.file="C:\Program Files\windows_exporter\config.yml" # If you use an absolute path, you must enclose the path in quotes.
+$ .\windows_exporter.exe --config.file="C:\Program Files\windows_exporter\config.yml" # When using an absolute path, wrap it in quotes

 $ .\windows_exporter.exe --config.file=config.yml

-$ .\windows_exporter.exe --config.file="C:\Program Files\windows_exporter\config.yml" # If you use an absolute path, you must enclose the path in quotes.
+$ .\windows_exporter.exe --config.file="C:\Program Files\windows_exporter\config.yml" # When using an absolute path, wrap it in quotes

 Color mode